2001 New York Giants season: Week 17: vs. Green Bay Packers

 However, the Packers dominated the third quarter.
 Another Ahman Green touchdown made the score 24–10.
 Then later in the quarter, Brett Favre went deep and found Corey Bradford for a 54-yard touchdown to make it a 34–10 game heading into the final quarter.
 The Giants did have moments in the fourth quarter, with Tiki Barber running in for a 10-yard touchdown, then with Ron Dayne running in for a 1-yard touchdown and two-point conversion to narrow the score to 34–25 with 2:50 remaining.
 But the scoring hardly mattered as the Packers had been in control from the outset of the game.
 The final play of the game was another execution of 86 Lambuth Special – the hook and lateral play from the previous week against the Eagles – but the play went for 29 yards rather than 74.

 Throughout the game, Michael Strahan did come close to getting his record-breaking sack, but Brett Favre got the ball away each time he threatened.
 Finally, on the first play of the Packers' drive after the Giants' final touchdown, Strahan got his sack on a controversial play.
 Favre dropped back, and with Strahan closing in, simply fell to the ground and let Strahan sack him so he could break the record.
 In the days after the game, numerous analysts criticized the play and went as far as to state that Strahan did not deserve the record due to the intentional nature of the sack.
 They further noted that Strahan came in largely unblocked, leaving many to believe that the Packers had simply run a designed play so the record could be broken.
-Despite the criticisms however, Strahan's new mark of 22.5 was ultimately recognized as the sack record and remains unbroken as of today.
+Despite the criticisms however, Strahan's new mark of 22.5 was ultimately recognized as the sack record and has remained as such; it was tied by the Pittsburgh Steelers' T.J.
+Watt in 2021.